 Who Can Bridge Collapse Victims Sue in Pennsylvania?

 The recent Miami bridge collapse has had its first lawsuit filed by an injured victim.
 The lawsuit was filed by a bike rider who was struck by a car that swerved to avoid the collapsing bridge, but it is expected that other lawsuits will follow.
 This case begs the question of who is responsible for a bridge collapse, and who can injured victims and their families sue for an accident like this?
-If you or a loved one was injured in a collapsing bridge accident or another construction accident, the Philadelphia wrongful death lawyers at The Reiff Law Firm explain who you might be able to sue for the accident.
+If you or a loved one were injured in a collapsing bridge accident or another construction accident, the Philadelphia wrongful death lawyers at The Reiff Law Firm explain who you might be able to sue for the accident.

 Who is Responsible for Bridge Accidents?

 The Miami bridge collapse on the FIU campus is a perfect example of how it can be complicated to determine who to sue after an accident.
-In this case, there was a construction firm that was building the bridge based off of designs from a bridge engineering firm.
+In this case, there was a construction firm that was building the bridge based on designs from a bridge engineering firm.
 It is unclear at this time whether the design or the construction was the issue.
 If the design was unsafe from the beginning, then the engineers may be at fault for the collapse.
 Alternatively, if the construction firm had errors in their materials or construction techniques, they may be responsible.
 It appears that the original design may have included additional supports suspended from a tower, so it is unclear if this design was changed or incomplete.

 Additionally, there is the issue of the road being cleared to reopen while the bridge was still under construction.
 The street that travels under the bridge was originally closed while the bridge was lifted into place, but it was allowed to reopen while the construction continued.
 If this was unsafe, the officials in charge of that decision may be responsible for the injuries.